Guardian-class patrol boat: Orders and delivery

-In June 2021, the Australian Defense Forces agreed to PNGDF's request to arm their four patrol boats.
+In June 2021, the Australian Defence Force agreed to the PNGDF's request to arm their four patrol boats.
 Two boats had been delivered to Papua New Guinea at the time.
 It is unclear which armaments will be installed and who will install them on behalf of the ADF.

 During a visit to Apia in June 2022, Foreign Minister Penny Wong announced that Australia will build an additional vessel to replace Nafanua II, which was damaged beyond repair on 5 August 2021.

+22 vessels were delivered between 2018 and December 2024.